basho/basho_docs/source/languages/en/riak/upgrade-v20.md

 ## Upgrading Your Configuration System

-Riak 2.0 offers a new configuration system that both simplifies configuration syntax and utilizes one configuration file, ,`riak.conf`, instead of the two files, `app.config` and `vm.args`, required by the older system.
+Riak 2.0 offers a new configuration system that both simplifies configuration syntax and utilizes one configuration file, `riak.conf`, instead of the two files, `app.config` and `vm.args`, required by the older system.
 Full documentation of the new system can be found in [[Configuration Files]].